 Other common extension loader issues

-If any script files for the extensions that you want to install is missing or if the extensions directory structure is incorrect when installing the extensions, you might encounter errors.
+- Any script files for the extensions that you want to install are missing

-The following procedure provides instructions to troubleshoot extension loader issues.
+The following procedure provides instructions for troubleshooting extension loader issues.
 For more information about the

 To troubleshoot extension loader issues

 AtriumCoreMaintenanceTool.cmdutility and click the Generate Extensions XML File tab to generate the XML file for the extensions.

 The atriumcore_configuration_log.txt file, which is created when you generate the extensions, reports any missing file errors.